Choose an Educational Goal

 Certificate of Competency (Noncredit)

-A noncredit Certificate of Competency is awarded to students who have demonstrated achievement in a set of competencies that prepares them to progress in a career path or to take nondegree-applicable or degree-applicable credit courses.
+A noncredit Certificate of Competency is awarded to students who have demonstrated achievement in a set of competencies that prepares them to progress along a career pathway and/or enroll in nondegree-applicable or degree-applicable credit courses.

 See a complete list of requirements for earning a Certificate of Competency.